-NATIONAL BOW TIE DAY
+NATIONAL BOW TIE DAY | AUGUST 28

-The Croation mercenaries during the Prussian wars of the 17th century were the originators of the bow tie.
+The Croatian mercenaries during the Prussian wars of the 17th century were the originators of the bow tie.
 This bow tie consisted of a scarf around the neck to hold together the opening of their shirts.
 Using the name cravat (which derived from the French for “Croat”), the upper classes in France soon adopted this idea.

 Some recognizable names from history and fiction have worn bow ties and have worn them well.
 Winston Churchill, James Bond, Groucho Marx, Orville Redenbacher, Jerry Lewis, Bill Nye, Indiana Jones, Donald Duck and Les Nessman are just a few.
 The bow tie continues to carry fashion power, today.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL BOW TIE DAY

 Learn to tie a bow tie.
 Find your style.
 Then wear it fearlessly!
 Use #NationalBowTieDay to share on social media.